How to Apply To Study Medicine in Europe If You Are From The USA?

 Can you study medicine in Europe in English?

-The curriculum is taught 100% in English, which includes textbooks, lecturers, tests and any supplemental materials.
-Not only that, but when the clinical years start and students begin to actively practice in a hospital environment (shadowing doctors, interacting with patients, etc), an interpreter is always nearby.
+The curriculum is taught 100% in English, and it includes textbooks, lecturers, tests, and any supplemental materials.
+Not only that, but when the clinical years start and students begin to actively practice in a hospital environment (shadowing doctors, interacting with patients, etc.), an interpreter is always nearby.

 But why would anyone study medicine in English in Europe?
 Doesn’t it make more sense to just stay at home?
 Well, not necessarily.
 Here’s why: